rajyraman/Levelup-for-Dynamics-CRM/README.md

 **Org Settings** | Displays some useful information about the current "Organization" you are connected to in a popup.
 **My Roles** | Displays the user roles, that you user record has.
 **User & Roles** | Displays the users and their roles.
+**Emojis** | Display the of emojis for copy pasting into CRM/Dynamics 365 Customer Engagement.
 ## Functionality
 Please watch this animation below for quick functionality intro.